 Stack #1: BPC-157 + TB-500 (Gold Standard)

-This is the most effective tendon healing stack available.
-BPC-157 handles localized repair while TB-500 provides systemic healing and scar tissue reduction.
+The most widely used tendon healing stack.
+BPC-157 handles localized repair at the injection site while TB-500 provides systemic healing and scar tissue reduction across all injured tissues.

 Protocol:

-Best for: severe tendon injuries (rotator cuff tears, Achilles rupture), chronic tendonitis that hasn't responded to single peptides, and injuries where scar tissue is limiting recovery.
+Best for: severe tendon injuries (rotator cuff tears, Achilles rupture), chronic tendonitis unresponsive to single peptides, and injuries where scar tissue limits range of motion.

 Protocol: